Corduroy (TV series): Overview

-The story is set in New York City and follows the teddy bear Corduroy (whose personality is similar to a preschool child) and his best friend Lisa, an American schoolgirl of Jamaican heritage.
-Lisa lived with her mother in an unnamed big city.
-Corduroy's toy companions are Buckaroo the rocking horse and Rosetta the wind-up mouse (whose personalities --like Corduroy-- are also similar to a preschool child).
-All Corduroy episodes were officially released onto YouTube in April 2013 on Treehouse TV's channel.
+The story is set in New York, USA, and follows the teddy bear Corduroy (whose personality is similar to a preschool child) and his owner and best friend Lisa, an 8-year-old schoolgirl of Jamaican heritage.
+Lisa lives with her mother in an unnamed big city.
+Corduroy's toy friends are: Buckaroo the rocking horse and Rosetta the wind-up mouse (whose personalities—like Corduroy—are also similar to a preschool child).